Jaimeloeuf/SS/spec.md

         - like JS provide arguement value?
         - or like JS Rest parameters, using fn(...Args)
         - but if using rest parameters, how do you garuntee the type?
+        - When using variadic functions, the code must explicitly identify the function as variadic
+    - For non variadic function, should it be a runtime error to pass it argument list of different length?
+        - Should arity check be done at runtime or compile/parsing time?
+        - If more arguements then parameter list, the arguements after that will be ignored and not be evaluated?
     - default function arguements like JS.
     - If a function that returns something is called and the caller does not use the return value,
         - Should it be considered as an error?